Development Days Conference 2018

 15-16 February 2018, House of Science and Letters (Tieteidentalo), Helsinki, Finland

 Organizer: Finnish Society for Development Research

-02 January 2017 Notification of acceptance of Paper abstracts (by WG chairs)
+15 December 2017 Notification of accepted Paper abstracts (by WG chairs)

 15 Dec 2017 – 12 Feb 2018 Registration for the conference open

 14 February 2018 Pre-conference workshop for Master’s and PhD students

 Conference Assistant Ella Rouhe (FSDR2018@gmail.com)